watson-developer-cloud/assistant-toolkit/integrations/webchat/contributing/template/README.md

 TODO

 ## Running the Code

+### Running the Server

+TODO: Replace "api" with the appropriate routes that you've created.

+This example requires having NodeJS installed.

+A simple server that serves requests from `http://localhost:3001/api`.

+The important code for this example can be found at [api.js](server/nodejs-express/routes/api.js).

+1. `cd server/nodejs-express`
+2. `npm install`
+3. `npm run start`
+4. The server will be available at `http://localhost:3001`.

 TODO: Fill out each of the appropriate sections as needed and delete the unneeded sections.
 Only use one of the two JavaScript sections that correspond to the template you are using.